cjwirth/cjwirth.github.io/about.md

 nav_order: 2
 title: Me
 ---
-I'm a software engineer, husband and dad, and all-around person based in Berlin, Germany.
+I'm a software engineer, husband and dad, and all-around person based in Sapporo, Japan.

-As a Software Engineer at [Duolingo], I currently co-lead a team focused on enabling engineers on iOS can build stable, performant, and well-tested features by using consistent and scalable architectural patterns.
+After 9 years working at [Duolingo](https://duolingo.com), I'm currently taking some time off and not looking for any employment opportunities.

 <img src="/public/images/me.jpg" width="200px" alt="Head shot of me standing in an office.">
 <div style="clear: both;">